We give scientists the tools they need to explore the universe

 You don’t have to be an expert in chemistry or physics to engage young learners in the wonders of science, but sometimes it can feel a little daunting to get started.
-We teamed up with accomplished Montessori educators to give you the tools you need to introduce the foundations for physics, chemistry, earth science, and space science as a part of Cosmic Education.
-All of the lessons align with the Montessori geography album, where science is traditionally introduced, or build on its teachings with other Montessori-inspired science activities.
+We teamed up with accomplished Montessori educators to give you the tools you need to introduce the foundations for physics, chemistry, earth science, space science, and life science as a part of Cosmic Education.
+All of the lessons align with the Montessori geography and biology albums, where science is traditionally introduced, or build on its teachings with other Montessori-inspired science activities.

 And it’s all part of an easy-to-follow, self-paced sequence that learners can navigate themselves.
 More time for you, and more time for science!